smatechnologies/ibm-i-agent-docs/docs/file-transfer/overview.md

 from the right mouse context menu).

-The IBM i SMAFT programs may sometimes send important error messages to the IBM i operator\'s message queue (usually QSYSOPR), and they may also record information about errors in the SMAFT log files, when debug logging is turned on.
+The IBM i SMAFT programs may sometimes send important error messages to the IBM i operator's message queue (usually QSYSOPR), and they may also record information about errors in the SMAFT log files, when debug logging is turned on.
 But in all cases, an effort is made to communicate all SMAFT error conditions to OpCon/xps using XML field codes that allow